gardenlinux/gardenlinux/docs/architecture/decisions/0020-enforce-single-platform-by-default-in-builder.md

 ## Consequences

 - Multiple features in the `gardenlinux/gardenlinux` repo need to be changed.
-- The builder needs to be changed (for example the `bootstrap` phase relies on the current behavior).
 - Builds with zero or multiple platforms will fail unless the opt-in flag is used.
+- The builder needs to be changed to require the number of platforms is `1` by default.
-- The change will affect the "Common Name" (cname) of many image builds, as features like 'metal' will no longer be considered platforms.
+- The change will affect the "Common Name" (`cname`) of many image builds, as features like 'metal' will no longer be considered platforms.
 This impacts both command line arguments for the builder and output artifact filenames.
 - This is a user-facing change and may cause issues for known and unknown users of the build infrastructure, requiring communication and migration support.
-- Consumers relying on multiple platforms or cnames may be affected and need to update their workflows.
+- Consumers relying on multiple platforms or `cnames` may be affected and need to update their workflows.
-- The builder will support platform variants, requiring additional branching logic.
 - Documentation and tooling must be updated to reflect the new enforcement and flag usage.